janjongboom/lorawan-fragmentation-in-flash/README.md

 You can run this application without access to a LoRaWAN network. [fota-lora-radio](https://github.com/armmbed/fota-lora-radio) uses the same libraries but also comes with a LoRa stack.

+## Package format

+A firmware packet consists of two blocks:

+* RSA/SHA256 signature of the actual firmware (256 bytes).
+* Actual firmware.

+These two blocks should be concatenated.

 ## How to get started

 1. Install mbed CLI and the GNU ARM Embedded Toolchain (4.9.3).